Best Pet Insurance for Golden Retrievers (2026): Costs, Cancer & Orthopedic Coverage

 No single carrier is "best" for every Golden — it depends what you're optimizing for.
 Each pick reflects how the policy works and what owners report; confirm 2026 terms first.

-Two caveats: Healthy Paws earns both cancer praise and premium-shock complaints, and Lemonade's cheap entry pairs with an aggressive pre-existing stance — a tradeoff, not a free lunch.
+Two caveats: Healthy Paws has an unlimited option and earns both cancer praise and premium-shock complaints, and Lemonade's quoted entry price pairs with an aggressive pre-existing stance — a tradeoff, not a free lunch.

 Carrier coverage matrix